I asked a lady I like to order food so I pay; her order costed Gh1400 - GH man

-University of Ghana Student Orders Over Ghc1400 Worth of Food Online And Insists A Guy Who Likes Her Pays
+Many React as University of Ghana Student Orders Over Ghc1400 of Food Online And Insists A Guy Pays

-- A Ghanaian man has recently experienced the shock of his life after a girl he likes informed him she is hungry
+- A Ghanaian man sparked huge conversation online after experiencing the shock of his life when a girl he likes informed him she is hungry

 - The University of Ghana female student ordered food worth Ghc1400 from Bolt after the 'lover boy' asked her to get something at his expense